-Saleem is an ordained Presbyterian minister.
-In 1985, Saleem founded The Pittsburgh Project, a community development organization that fosters a sense of unity between young and old, and creates safe, stable, and dynamic neighborhoods.
+Saleem is a passionate advocate for children and for the City of Pittsburgh.
+An ordained Presbyterian minister, he has devoted his life to serving the people of his community through outreach and education programs.
+In 1985, Saleem founded The Pittsburgh Project, a community development organization that provides free home renovations to hundreds of vulnerable seniors each year and deploys thousands of youth in meaningful volunteer community service.
 He is currently the volunteer co-pastor of Mosaic Community Presbyterian Church in Pittsburgh.
-In addition, Saleem is a member of the boards of The Buhl Foundation, Vibrant Pittsburgh, and The Pittsburgh Project.
+In addition, Saleem is a member of the boards of The Buhl Foundation, Vibrant Pittsburgh, and the World Affairs Council of Pittsburgh.

 Shelley graduated from Carleton College with a degree in Economics and concentration in Science, Technology, and Public Policy.
 She earned her Master’s of Public Administration and Ph.D. at the University of Pittsburgh’s Graduate School of Public and International Affairs.
 Before returning to graduate school, she worked in the private sector as a management consultant, helping Fortune 500 employers design and implement complex organizational change and human resources initiatives.